 Mayfield Law Office can help you handle all proceedings involved in the dispute resolution process.

-Benefit Review Conference (BRC): The insurance carrier and the injured party accompanied by his/ her attorney (if you have one) will informally meet in front of a hearing officer at your local Division of Workers’ Compensation office to discuss any disputed issues.
+Benefit Review Conference (BRC): The insurance carrier and the injured party accompanied by his/ her attorney (if you have one) will informally meet in front of an administrative law judge at your local Division of Workers’ Compensation office to discuss any disputed issues.

 Contested Case Hearing (CCH): A contested case hearing will follow a BRC should a resolution not be made at the BRC.
-This will be a formal hearing in front of the hearing officer.
+This will be a formal hearing in front of the administrative law judge.
 The outcome of this will be mailed out as a Decision and Order.

 Arbitration: Can be chosen as an alternate to a contested case hearing if both parties agree to this.

-Appeals Panel: Either party may choose to appeal the Decision and Order from the Texas Department of Insurance, Division of Workers’ Compensation Contested Case Hearing Officer to the Appeals Panel.
+Appeals Panel: Either party may choose to appeal the Decision and Order from the Texas Department of Insurance, Division of Workers’ Compensation Contested Case administrative law judge to the Appeals Panel.